tiarnanor/Vibe-Coding-Project/GenAI-VisualStudio/memo.md

 The central AI feature in Helios AI is **guided data exploration** powered by LIDA.
 Rather than attempting to build a fully autonomous “insight engine,” I intentionally scoped the product to support users at specific decision points: summarizing a dataset, proposing analytical goals, generating visualizations, and explaining results.

 I chose this feature set because it directly addresses a real pain point: many users do not struggle with *access* to data, but with knowing what questions to ask and how to interpret outputs.
-LIDA was a good fit because it structures AI usage around explicit steps—summarize, set goals, visualize, explain—rather than producing opaque, end-to-end answers.
+LIDA was a good fit because it structures AI usage around explicit steps, summarize, set goals, visualize, explain—rather than producing opaque, end-to-end answers.

 Several potential AI features were intentionally excluded or scaled back.
 For example: